 A few mobile carriers are offering free Netflix access to their customers.
 Yes, I know, this method of getting free Netflix technically isn’t free since you have to sign up for one of the carriers’ plans, but it’s a great option if you already plan on doing that.

 You can get Netflix for free on eligible plans from T-Mobile, which include Magenta and T-Mobile One Plus.
 Terms and conditions apply, though, with one of them being that you’ll need two or more lines on your account to get Netflix for free.
-Verizon had a similar offer for Fios customers, but it looks like that has already expired.
-As always, there’s a chance it will come back in the near future.
+The MVNO carrier USMobile also offers free Netflix for customers who sign up for three or more unlimited lines.

 We’ve seen similar offers from carriers outside the US as well.
 In the UK, O2 offered free Netflix to its subscribers in the past, as did Vodafone.
 Airtel did the same thing in India.